Haileyrim/docker-challenge-template/README.md

 <img width="960" alt="Screenshot2" src="https://github.com/Haileyrim/docker-challenge-template/assets/120137270/e46454bd-451e-4dbc-9151-eccbf3dd09dd">

 ## Conclusion
-This project served as an introduction to Docker and demonstrated how to create a simple web server for serving static web pages.
-I've learned the basics of Dockerfile creation, image building, and container deployment, which will be valuable for future projects.
+This project showed how to build a basic web server for providing static web pages and provided an introduction to Docker.
+My understanding of the fundamentals of creating Dockerfiles, creating images, and deploying containers will be helpful for next tasks.

 # Challenge2 : Creating a Dynamic Application

 ## Setup
-- Use the "Challenge2" folder.
+- Used the "Challenge2.zip" folder.
-- Add all files to the challenge's root folder.
+- Added all files to the challenge's root folder.
-- My directory structure looks like this. docker-challenge-template/
+- My directory structure looks like this! docker-challenge-template/
 │
 └── challenge2/